How VCs Value Startups: The VC Method + Excel Template

 Learn the Venture Capital Method step-by-step with a Excel template that models valuation, dilution, and investor returns across funding rounds.

 "Wondering how venture capitalists decide your startup’s valuation?"
-This guide breaks down the proven Venture Capital Method — and includes a Excel model to help you run your own numbers.
+This guide breaks down the proven Venture Capital Method — and includes a free Excel model to help you run your own numbers.

 If you’re a founder raising capital, understanding how investors value your startup is one of the most underrated superpowers you can have.